linkjt/linkjt.github.io/README.md

-# This be my personal readme
+# This is my personal website
 All this is written in normal HTML, CSS, and JS